CC-MNNIT/2020-21-Classes/Freshers/2021-01-17_Class-5/Readme.md

 - Try to implement sqrt() and pow() functions on your own by defining functiond for them without using Math.h
 - Write a Program that expects marks of a student as input and compute the grades.
 - Write a Program to print all the digits of a number, Sum of digits of a number, and reverse the number.
+- Write a Program to check if a number is Palindrome, Armstrong, Perfect or not